 Shortness of breath

-• Shortness of breath can occur with or without the presence of chest pain, and is often one of the first signs of a heart attack.
-It can be misconstrued as another condition, particularly if the person is overweight, suffers from anxiety, or has other risk factors like heart disease
+Shortness of breath can occur with or without chest pain, and is often one of the first signs of a heart attack.
+It can be misconstrued as another condition, particularly if the person is overweight, suffers from anxiety, or has other risk factors like heart disease.
+When shortness of breath occurs alongside any other warning symptom, it should never be dismissed.
+It signals that the heart and lungs are no longer working together effectively to deliver oxygen to the body.

 Excessive sweating, unusual fatigue, or dizziness

-• These symptoms are less noticeable, because people may often experience any or all of them due to completely unrelated things.
+These symptoms are less noticeable because people may often experience any or all of them due to completely unrelated things.
 If you live in a particularly hot area, sweating or dizziness may be written off as spending too much time in the heat.
-Pay attention to your body and get help if any or all of these symptoms come on suddenly.
+However, when these symptoms appear suddenly and without an obvious cause, particularly when combined with chest discomfort or back pain, they should be taken seriously.
+Unusual, unexplained fatigue in the days leading up to a heart attack is especially common in women and is one of the most underrecognized warning signs.

 A heart attack is a serious condition that requires urgent medical care.
 If you or someone you know is experiencing any of these symptoms, call 911 or get them emergency medical care as quickly as possible.